Taking Inventory of Your Possessions in Case of Loss

 Take pictures of the more valuable items.
 Use close-ups where details are important.
 You may have keepsakes from your grandmother that are of sentimental value to you, but that also have a cash value.
 You can’t ever recover the memories.
 No need to lose the cash value, too.

-If you’re taking a video, slowly survey the room.
+If you’re taking video, slowly survey the room.
 Provide a running commentary of what the pictures show.
-You can ‘read’ the serial numbers onto your tape if you’d like.
+You can ‘read’ the serial numbers onto your recording if you’d like.
 It may be useful to have someone lift and turn smaller items so that all sides can be seen.
 Spend a few seconds on each item.
-Don’t worry about how professional the tape is.
+Don’t worry about how professional the recording is.
 Your hope is that no one will ever see it.
 But if someone does, you don’t want an Oscar.
 You want a check!

 Don’t forget to include items in closets and cabinets.
 You’ll want them on your list and your photos.
 If you’re taking still photos, write a description of each item on the back of the picture.
 You might even want to use a photo ID number that you can reference on your list thereby tying the two together.